nix-community/nix-direnv/README.md

   set manually.
 Leave unset or empty to fail immediately when a Nix implementation can't be found on `PATH`.

+- `NIX_DIRENV_LOG_REASON`: On reload, print the files that were changed, causing the cache to be invalidated.
+Enabled by default - set to `1` to disable.

 ## General direnv tips

 - [Changing where direnv stores its cache][cache_location]